codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are graveyards so noisy?
-Because of all the coffin.
+What do you call a magician who has lost their magic?
+Ian.

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+Which programming language was developed by Sun Microsystems in 1995?
- 1. Region 1
+ 1. Python
- 2. Region 3
+ 2. Solaris OS
- 3. Region 2
+ 3. C++
- 4. Region 4
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Region 3
+  Java
 </details>